DemoJameson/SmolAme.YetAnotherTAS/README.md

 1. [Download](https://github.com/DemoJameson/SmolAme.YetAnotherTAS/releases) the zip then unzip all files into the game folder. ([SmolAme.Trainer](https://github.com/DemoJameson/SmolAme.Trainer) is already included in the zip file)
 2. Run `Smol Ame.exe` will start the game with tas plugin now.
 3. Press `F2` show settings.
 4. Run `TAS.Stuido.exe` write tas.
+If the game does not respond when frame advancing, you can still take control of the tas play in `TAS.Studio.exe`.

 ### Convert SmolTAS Input File
 Just drag and drop the folder or file onto `TAS.Studio/SmolTAS.Converter.exe`.